Lucky birthstone for April born according to Chinese zodiac

 Amethyst‘s power and beauty make it one of the most valuable gemstones.
 Found as early as 2000 BC, the stone has been a part of the royal collections of many dynasties from Egypt to Great Britain.

-Romans and ancient Greeks believed the stone helped keep its wearer clear-headed and quick-witted.
+Romans and ancient Greeks believed this lucky April birthstone helped keep its wearer clear-headed and quick-witted.
 On the other hand, English royals during the Middle Ages used it to flaunt their riches.
 In addition, it was a common belief that the stone heightened feelings of chastity and sobriety and aided the wearer in controlling their thoughts and unbridled passion.

 Amethyst can raise your spirits and also increase confidence and self-assurance.
 Like its rich violet colour, amethyst brings abundance and gives you a positive outlook on life while sharpening your mental powers.